 - High stamina and athletic ability

-- Love for running, jumping, and active play
+- Love for running, jumping, and play

-- Need for daily exercise and mental stimulation
+- Need for daily exercise and stimulation

 - Restlessness if under-exercised